Are the CSSMA programs free?

 Can I make photocopies?

-All curricular and supplementary resources may be photocopied freely for non-profit educational use.
+All resources (such as our contest papers and solution manuals) may be photocopied freely for non-profit educational use.
 However, some supplementary resources do have extra copyright bearing on them, and these may not be photocopied freely.
-Competitions shall only be photocopied as directed by the instructional manual sent to the teachers upon registration for the competition: some competitions may be photocopied while others may not.
-Competitions can be photocopied freely for non-profit educational use after the administration period of the competition is over.
+Do note, however, that competitions can be photocopied freely for non-profit educational use only after the administration period of the competition is over.
 There are exceptions to the rules detailed above, and such exceptions will be dealt on a case by case basis.

 I am a student.
 Can I register for your competitions as an individual?

 For competitions which involve teacher registration and/or teacher coordination, students must register with his/her school or find a local school that will proctor him/her and cannot register on his/her own.
-However, for competitions which does not necessarily require sponsor teacher supervision (e.g. Canadian Regions Mathematics Olympiad), students may register for our competitions as an individual, or with a group of other students.
+However, for competitions which does not necessarily require sponsor teacher supervision (e.g. Team Challenges Program), students may register for our competitions as an individual, or with a group of other students.

 When will competitions results be available?